 - Larger – 4000 – 6000 cubic foot

 Subwoofer For 3000 Cubic Foot Room

 3000 cubic foot rooms fall in the medium room category.
 It is better to use 12-inch subwoofers for better sound performance for this room size.
-However, two 12-inch subwoofers should be used instead of one for best results.
+However, two 12-inch subwoofers should be used instead of one for the best results.

 Subwoofer For 4000 Cubic Foot Room

 This room category is slightly more than the medium category.
 It is, therefore, classified as large.
-Large room sizes require 15-inch subwoofers for best sound quality and bass performance.
+Large room sizes require 15-inch subwoofers for the best sound quality and bass performance.